Submit an Article

 Article preview

-The principle of correspondence between two points of Riemann surfaces can be considered as a new form of the reduction problem, allowing the use of transcendental research methods.
-I will indicate only the most important results that I managed to obtain in this direction.
+The principle of correspondences between two points of Riemann surfaces can be regarded as a new form of the reduction problem, making it possible to apply transcendental methods of investigation.
+I shall indicate only the main results that I have managed to obtain in this direction.

 • Date submitted